Deaddiamond123/DamageTriggers/README.md

 The DamageIndex can be modified, the interval of seconds between each time it hurts the player too.

+You need to specify the Enter Event and Exit Event on World Builder, so as default, you would have to put "Enter" on Enter Event, and "Exit" on Exit Event.
+When modifying the name of the Enter Event/Exit Event, you'll have to change the name in Enter/Exit Event on the World Builder, so let's think you changed "Enter"/"Exit" to "Entrance"/"Execution", instead of "Enter" in Enter Event on the World Builder, you will have to write "Entrance", and "Execution" instead of "Exit".

 If you need help with anything, you can just contact me by Discord (Deaddiamond123#5065).
 Enjoy!